 What is a Safety Circuit Rider?

 Traditionally, a circuit rider is a person who travels the “circuit” bringing services to a region or local area.
-According to the Federal Highway Administration (FHWA), ‘safety circuit riders’ can have a significant impact on the reduction of crashes on local roads, leveraging low cost improvements and road audits to mitigate roadway safety issues.
+According to the Federal Highway Administration (FHWA), ‘safety circuit riders’ can have a significant impact on the reduction of crashes on local roads, leveraging low cost improvements and road safety assessments to mitigate roadway safety issues.

 What Services are Offered?